Quick 15, Favorite 15

 Rahul Desai

-There was this note by my cousin - Khushboo on Facebook some time back about listing fifteen books (in really short span of time with some other wacky (whacky?) ‘rules’).
+There was this note by my cousin - Khushbu on Facebook some time back about listing fifteen books (in a really short span of time with some other wacky (whacky?) ‘rules’).
 One of the rules talked about listing ‘the first fifteen books I’ve read’.
-One, it was real hard remembering fifteen book titles, let alone having read them.
+One, it was really hard remembering fifteen book titles, let alone having read them.
 Two, what's the point?

-Anyway, so here’s the list of first fifteen book-titles I could recall.
+Anyway, so here’s the list of the first fifteen book titles I could recall.
 I’m afraid I haven’t completed reading them all, but that’s not mentioned as mandatory in the ‘rules’.
 So I’m good.
 Here’s the list.
-(Oh, here are the ‘rules’ for the convention sake.)
+(Oh, here are the ‘rules’ for convention's sake.)

 Rules: Don't take too long to think about it.
 List fifteen books you've read that will always stay with you.
 List the first fifteen you can recall in less than 15 minutes.
 Tag friends, including me, because I'm interested in seeing what books my friends choose.